![]() |

 Career highlights

-The Keys of Marinus is Michael's only TV credit, but he went on to be a major specialist author on climate change, the eco-system and the weather, penning many books on the subject.
+The Keys of Marinus is Michael's only TV credit, although he did play for a time in The Mousetrap on stage.
+He went on to be a major specialist author on climate change, the eco-system and the weather, penning many books (over 100!) on the subject.
 Before becoming an actor, he was a police cadet and an RAF pilot.

 In 2013 Toby Hadoke released his Who's Round interview with Michael, along with other members of the cast of The Keys of Marinus, here.